CaioSBC/RLPortfolio/README.md

 algorithm = PolicyGradient(environment)
 ```

-Finally, it is possible to train the agent using the defined algorithm through the following method:
+Finally, you can train the agent using the defined algorithm through the following method:

 ```python
 # train the algorithm for 10000